 While the first two strategies are a must-do for every firm in the ESG space, the last two are most relevant to those asset managers who are investing heavily in ESG strategies—so they can make the most of their investment.

 Bottom line: For firms looking to grow significant assets in ESG products, finding advisors who are willing to sell them isn’t enough.
 Getting advisors to consistently talk to clients about ESG investing is critical to increasing advisors’ use of ESG strategies—and that starts with getting these advisors comfortable with talking to clients about ESG, and enabling them to do so with confidence.
-For more, read our "Building Confidence in Client Conversations about ESG" report.
+For more, read our brochure.

 Asset Management, Research, Analytics, and Consulting, Wealth Management